Static corporate travel policy is dead

 Times are changing and traditional, one-size-fits-all corporate travel policies are no longer serving the diverse needs of businesses and their employees.
 Many companies continue to use outdated, static travel policies rooted in historic pricing strategies that aren’t even used by carriers any longer.

 In parallel, employees have grown to expect the same level of personalization during business travel as they receive when traveling for leisure.
 As a result, some may resort to booking outside of the corporate booking tool, leading to difficulties managing their employees’ trips, inabilities to comply with duty of care obligations and being vulnerable to higher costs.

-Savvy travel managers are now adopting more liberal travel policies which in a lot of cases yield additional cost savings over more restrictive ones.
+Savvy travel managers are now adopting more liberal travel policies, which in a lot of cases yield additional cost savings over more restrictive ones.
 Maintaining a focus on employee satisfaction, retention, duty of care and well-being does not contradict the ability to make savings.
-For those tasked with setting a policy that meets the needs of both the business and its employees, consider the following factors.
+In fact, the desire to marry customer experience with data-driven cost savings is at the core of FairFly’s CTM fare saver.
+So, for those tasked with setting a policy that meets the needs of both the business and its employees, consider the following factors.

 Be flexible to the needs of your business

 In today’s fast-paced world, businesses often need to act fast to stay relevant, and adopting a flexible approach to travel can help companies stay agile.
 The need for travel may arise at short notice, so having a policy in place that can accommodate these occasions can avoid out-of-policy bookings and ensure that the best travel options are found for both the company and employee.